-The Financial Action Task Force (FATF) was founded by the G-7 summit in 1989 as financial crimes pose serious threats.
-The purpose of FATF is to prevent money laundering and terrorist financing.
-FATF has 39 members consisting of important regions of the world.
-Since countries such as United States, United Kingdom, Japan, China, Germany, and the European Commission are FATF members, FATF acts as a global regulator.
-The task of FATF is to set the standards for AML compliance laws globally.
+The Financial Action Task Force (FATF) was established by the G-7 summit in 1989 due to the serious threats posed by financial crimes.
+Its primary objective is to combat money laundering and terrorist financing.
+Comprising 39 member countries that represent significant regions worldwide, including the United States, the United Kingdom, Japan, China, Germany, and the European Commission, FATF functions as a global regulatory body.
+Its role is to establish international standards forAML compliance programs.

 The FATF Recommendations: